transientlunatic/IMGWDA/README.md

-# Topics in Gravitational Wave Astronomy
+# Inference Methods for Gravitational Wave Data Analysis
 Daniel Williams

 This repository contains the text and code necessary to produce my thesis.